Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/list.md

 list-string-non-matches-index
 -----------------------------
 Returns the index of the elements in a first list whose value cannot be matched in a second list.
-Use as an optimization when all the elements are known to be strings.
+Used as an optimization when all the elements are known to be strings.

 __first-elements__
 The first list of elements.